vasiliy-bout/3d-print-lcr-tester-case/README.md

 matching dimensions, SMD components placement, wiring placement, and so on.
 I bought my tester device [here on AliExpress](https://www.aliexpress.com/item/32774177793.html).

+The design was inspired by https://www.thingiverse.com/thing:1685541.
+I got a different version of the tester which didn't fit into that case, so I decided to create a clone for my version of the tester.

 ## Dependencies

 Scripts require Python3.
 Tested with Python 3.8.